mdowns1999/data_structures_presentation/1-stack.md

 ###  Example: Version Control

 Now that we have seen a glimpse of the different commands to manipluate a stack, let us take a look at how each command works in code!
-In the code examples below, we will have a simple stack with a bunch or strings.
+In the code examples below, we will have a simple stack with a bunch of strings.

 ### Removing from a Stack:
 To remove from a stack we will use the pop() method that is built into python.
 In the code block below we have a simple block of code with a stack caled 'version_stack'.
 Inside the stack we put in strings to represent different 'versions' of a file.
 We then have input from the user say which version he wants back.
 Now we could make a full blown working code, but with the code down below we wanted to make sure it was easy to see how removing from a stack works.
 To see the code run in real time, feel free to copy and paste it in a code editor of your choice.